JJ/hoborg/text/text.md

 probably be somebody else's problem.

-And that somebody else happened to be me for no other reason that Vince was nowhere to be found when she was discovered.
+And that somebody else happened to be me for no other reason that Vince was nowhere to be found when she was discovered as a stowaway under the belly of one of the carriages.
 When did that happen?
-Well, couple of days after what I just told you.
+Well, couple of days after the arson and the Klanner barbecue.
 We had loaded the carriages into the flatcars of the train that was taking us to Fort Lauderdale.
 That was late Tasahcé, it was becoming hot and we had to stop to water after a few miles and one hour, we were barely past